adenoma

 Nonampullary duodenal adenoma

-What is a nonampullary duodenal adenoma?
-A nonampullary duodenal adenoma is a non-cancerous type of polyp that starts in a part of the small intestine called the duodenum.
+Background: A nonampullary duodenal adenoma is a non-cancerous polyp that starts in the duodenum of the small intestine.
 It is considered a precancerous condition because it can turn into a type of cancer called adenocarcinoma over time.
-What does nonampullary mean?
-This type of adenoma …
+Nonampullary duodenal adenomas are uncommon, being found in less than 1% of people examined by upper endoscopy.
+However, the …

 Read More »